Vadh (2022 film): Plot

-Shambhunath "Shambhu" Mishra (Sanjay Mishra), a retired teacher in Gwalior, lives with his wife Manju (Neena Gupta) in poverty.
+Shambhunath "Shambhu" Mishra, a retired teacher in Gwalior, lives with his wife Manju in poverty.
 Their only son, Guddu, has settled in America and refuses to support them, despite their mortgaging the family house to fund his education abroad.
-Shambhu struggles to repay the loan taken from Prajapati Pandey (Saurabh Sachdeva), a gangster and loan shark who enjoys protection from corrupt police officer Shakti Singh (Manav Vij).
-Pandey frequently threatens the couple, and during one such visit he develops sinister intentions toward Naina, Shambhu’s young student.
+Shambhu struggles to repay the loan taken from Prajapati Pandey, a gangster and loan shark who enjoys protection from corrupt police officer Shakti Singh.
+Pandey frequently threatens the couple, and during one such visit he develops sinister intentions toward Naina, Shambhu's young student.
 Unable to bear it, Shambhu kills him in a fit of rage.

 Shambhu hides the murder, but suspicion soon falls on him when Pandey disappears.
 Shakti Singh, who also clashes with Pandey over bribes, begins investigating but finds no evidence.
-Meanwhile, MLA Rathore (Jaspal Singh Sandhu), for whom Pandey worked, pressures Shambhu to vacate his house.
+Meanwhile, MLA Rathore, for whom Pandey worked, pressures Shambhu to vacate his house.
 Shambhu and Manju seek help from their son, only to be rejected and insulted.
-Later, Shambhu discovers Pandey’s phone, which contains compromising videos that could ruin Shakti’s career, explaining why the officer desperately wants it back.
+Later, Shambhu discovers Pandey's phone, which contains compromising videos that could ruin Shakti's career, explaining why the officer desperately wants it back.

-After being beaten by Rathore’s men, Shambhu is hospitalized.
-There he confesses the truth to Shakti and hands over Pandey’s phone, along with the hidden murder evidence.
-Sympathetic to Shambhu’s plight, Shakti covers up the crime by framing Rathore for Pandey’s murder.
+After being beaten by Rathore's men, Shambhu is hospitalised.
+There he confesses the truth to Shakti and hands over Pandey's phone, along with the hidden murder evidence.
+Sympathetic to Shambhu's plight, Shakti covers up the crime by framing Rathore for Pandey's murder.
 In the end, Shambhu and Manju move into a new house and decide to gift their old one to Naina.